 Heat through until fully cooked, then turn off the heat and cover the sauce with a lid.

 When you’re ready to re-heat the sauce, remove the lid and re-heat.
 It will have collected a bit too much liquid but you can reduce that while re-heating, to get back the proper sauce consistency.

-What to Use this Oil-Free Vegan Tomato Sauce for
+How to Serve this Oil-Free Vegan Tomato Sauce

 - Eat on top of gluten free toast or homemade lentil flatbreads with avocado for breakfast as one of many yummy vegan gluten free breakfast ideas